mikedfunk/cucumberjs-example/README.md

 * `npm install --save-dev cucumber phantomjs webdriverio chai`
 * `./node_modules/.bin/wdio config` to walk through a wizard and define your webdriverio config.
 Sweet!
+ * choose cucumber for the framework aka test runner
+ * set the reporter to spec
+ * set the logging verbosity to verbose
+ * set the base url accordingly
-* create a `features` directory and write [gherkin](http://docs.behat.org/en/latest/guides/1.gherkin.html) features there
+* create a `features` directory and write [gherkin](http://docs.behat.org/en/latest/guides/1.gherkin.html) features there such as `features/MyCoolFeature.feature`
-* `./node_modules/.bin/wdio` to run tests.
-It will give you snippets from your features to put in spec files.
-You can put them in `features/step-definitions/WhateverSpec.js`.
-Each spec file needs to contain an exported function via module.exports, CommonJs style.
+* run `./node_modules/.bin/cucumber-js` It will check your feature files for step definitions that you don't have code for and   spit out example snippets for those.
+You can put them in
+  `features/step-definitions/Whatever.js`.
+Each definition file needs to contain an exported function via module.exports, CommonJs style.
 Put snippets in that function. ([example here](https://github.com/mikedfunk/cucumberjs-example/blob/master/features/step-definitions/GoogleTitleTestSpec.js))
 * add a [cucumber world
   file](https://github.com/mikedfunk/cucumberjs-example/blob/master/features/support/world.js)
   in `features/support/world.js` to set up chai in all tests.
 If you want.
 Or if you have one step definitions file you can      just define your dependencies at the top.
 * Replace  `callback.pending();` calls with [webdriverio
   api calls](http://webdriver.io/api.html) to go to urls, click things, etc. By running cucumber through wdio you get `browser` defined as a global, so you can just call